kery00/Training/Task1/Task1.md

 * Windows Command Line

 ### Task 1.1 ###
+Connect to GitHub and perform a pull request.
 Covers a few steps that you may just be getting familiar with so I will go a little more in-depth.
 * Hit Windows Key + R
   * This should open the run window